Last Updated on87

 Cost: Indians INR 35, Foreigners INR 500.

 There you have it.
-I hope you enjoyed reading about my one-day Delhi tour.
+I hope you enjoyed reading about my tour of Delhi in a day.
 Are you inspired to visit some of these places?
 Or have you been to any of these already?

 I would love any comments you may wish to leave in the box below.